imfing/hextra/exampleSite/content/docs/guide/configuration.md

 While `favicon.ico` is generally for older browsers, `favicon.svg` is supported by modern ones.
 The optional `favicon-dark.svg` can be included for a tailored experience in dark mode.
 Feel free to use tools like [favicon.io](https://favicon.io/) or [favycon](https://github.com/ruisaraiva19/favycon) to generate these icons.

-### Light and Dark Theme
+### Theme Configuration

-Use the `theme` setting to customize the appearance of your website in terms of its color scheme.
+Use the `theme` setting to configure the default theme mode and toggle button, allowing visitors to switch between light or dark mode.

 ```yaml {filename="hugo.yaml"}
 params: